zazk/ssp-reclux/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+For inline/simple components you should use
+`ng generate component component-name -is -it`

 ## Build